ypcrts/toda/README.md

 ### Why did you roll your own dotfiles management script?

-I used [vcsh](https://github.com/RichiH/vcsh) for a few years, but I didn't like having to carry around functionally-divided repos, as repo clone time is a barrier.
+I used [vcsh](https://github.com/RichiH/vcsh) for years, but I didn't like having to carry around functionally-divided repos, as repo clone time is a barrier.
 I found it clunky switching between many repos.
-I also wanted native Windows support.
 I wanted many deployable pieces in one `dots` repo and then to choose what to pollute the system with.
 To complicate it further, I wanted to be able to use the management script with other repos too and with other destinations.

-The result is I have been using this management script on all three major desktop OSes since 2017 and it makes me happy.
-I take this script with me wherever I go, as is the intent of a dotfiles repo.

-The `purge` feature allows programmatic cleanup.

-### Why did you roll your own manifest file format specification?
+### Why did you roll your own domain-specific language for the manifest file?

-I've asked the blue if I think this was an anti-pattern.
+Is this an anti-pattern?
 It is.
-But I chose this path consciously.
-It was suggested that I preemptively explain my thinking.
-So here we go.

 Originally I wanted to use JSON, but the syntax is a pain to maintain manually.
-Then I thought I'd use YAML to take advantage of references.
-When I realized that multi-chain sets with references were not supported by any YAML spec I reviewed, I judged that relying on an imperfect file format and implementing my own application layer on top of it would be harder to interpret for others, and subject to errors in the parser.
-By working backwards from my custom spec, I could guarantee that harmony between the parser and application logic.
+Then I thought I'd use YAML to take advantage of references, but YAML spec didn't offer all the functionality I wanted.

-My decision eliminated categories of threats that affect file formats compatible with diverse range of weak parsers: (1) undefined behaviour in a spec may cause divergent parser implementations, which may silently lead to inconsistent state, (2) non-uniform support across parsers for extensions to the spec may silently lead to inconsistent state, (3) improper parser implementations may silently lead to inconsistent state, and (4) inconsistent state leads to inconsistent code execuion.
+This eliminated categories of bugs that affect file formats compatible with diverse range of weak parsers: (1) undefined behaviour in a spec may promote divergent parser implementations, which may silently lead to inconsistent state, (2) non-uniform support across parsers for extensions to the spec may silently lead to inconsistent state, and (3) inconsistent state leads to inconsistent code execution.

-I wanted to be able to delete some files, link files, link files in a directory to target location, include other sections.
-I didn't want this done in code.
-I wanted a file format that only contained primitives, so that way I could look at an untrusted manifest file and see what it does.

-I decided to write my own file spec inspired by the Makefile spec's destination and source mappings.
-Unlike Makefiles, my spec does not allow arbitrary command execution.

-### Was rolling your own file spec and dotfiles management script an efficient use of your time?
+### Was rolling your own dotfiles management script an efficient use of your time?

 Yes.
 Originally the project took only fifteen minutes.

 Since, it has required some tender loving care in maintenance and dives, mostly to breaking API changes courtesy of ahem, operating systems.
 Maintenance is unavoidable in software written to support multiple versions of operating systems, and multiple versions of an interpreted programming language famous for the endless breaking changes in its core library.

 ### Did you create more tech debt for yourself than you bargained for?

 Yes, absolutely, but there's no other cross-platform tool that does this job.
 The main pain is maintaining Windows support because of the Windows 10 user symlink support which was added in 2016.
-I haven't figured out how to make them work well so, `toda` on Windows requires admin.
+I haven't figured out how to make that work well so, `toda` on Windows requires admin.